 The Charlotte W. Newcombe Foundation provides limited-tuition scholarships for mature women students completing their education in preparation for a second career.
-These scholarships are available to women who are 25 years of age or older, who have completed at least 60 credits, and who are enrolled in Dexter Hanley College.
+These scholarships are available to women who are 25 years of age or older and who have completed at least 60 credits.